Adjusted chi-square test for degree-corrected block models: Introduction

 The rest of the paper is organized as follows: Section~\ref{sec:ac:test:0} introduces the adjusted chi-square test and its multi-group extension and establishes its null limiting distribution.
-Section~\ref{sec:nac:test} introduces \cac family of tests.
-Section~\ref{sec:analysis} provides the analysis of \scacp, under a sparse DCSBM, and establishes its null limiting distribution and consistency in sequential selection.
-Section~\ref{sec:simulations} demonstrates the competitive performance of \cac tests, as a model selection method, compared other state-of-the-art approaches.
+Section~\ref{sec:nac:test} introduces NAC family of tests.
+Section~\ref{sec:analysis} establishes the null limiting distribution of \scac and \scacp and Section~\ref{sec:cons} shows their consistency against underfitted DCSBM and a latent-variable network block model.
+Section~\ref{sec:simulations} demonstrates the competitive performance of NAC tests, as a model selection method, compared to other state-of-the-art approaches.
 In Section~\ref{sec:fb100:got:testing}, we illustrate how \scacp can be used to assess the goodness-of-fit for an ensemble of real networks, namely the Facebook-100 dataset.
 Section~\ref{sec:comm:profile} discusses how smoothed \scacp can be used to build community profiles of real networks.
-We conclude with the proofs of the main results in Section~\ref{sec:proofs}.